Please use these guidelines to prepare your art files for printing.

 DOWNLOAD A TEMPLATE: Correct set-up of art files is made easy when you select the appropriate template for your project from the list found here.

 HOW TO PREPARE NATIVE FILES: Please collect all your links, fonts, and layouts into a project folder.
 InDesign will do this for you automatically.
-Open your document, go to the File Menu, scroll down to “Package” near the bottom of the menu and let InDesign do all the work!
-Use Archive Utility (Mac) or WinZip (PC) to compress the project folder into a ZIP file.
+From the File Menu, scroll down to “Package” and let InDesign do all the work!
+Use Stuffit or WinZip to compress the project folder into a ZIP file.

 HOW TO PREPARE PDF FILES: You may prefer to send us a high resolution PDF, instead.
 In that case, please choose the “Press Quality” option and make sure that bleeds are included.
 But no marks or color bars, please!